Lesson 4: Defining Advanced Attribute and Dimension Properties

 This lesson contains the following tasks:

-In this task, you define level names in a parent-child dimension and specify whether data related to parent members is displayed.
-For more information, see Parent-Child Dimensions and Attributes in Parent-Child Hierarchies.
+In this task, you define level names in a parent-child dimension and specify whether data related to parent members will be displayed.
+For more information, see Defining a Parent-Child Hierarchy, and Working with Attributes in Parent-Child Hierarchies.

 In this task, you automatically create groupings of attribute members based on the distribution of the members within the attribute hierarchy.
-For more information, see Group Attribute Members (Discretization).
+For more information, see Grouping Attribute Members (Discretization).

 In this task, you learn how and when to disable or hide attribute hierarchies.

 - Sorting Attribute Members Based on a Secondary Attribute

 In this task, you learn how to sort dimension members based on a secondary attribute, to achieve the sort order that you want.

 - Specifying Attribute Relationships Between Attributes in a User-Defined Hierarchy

 In this task, you learn how to define member properties for attributes, to specify aggregation relationships between them.
 For more information, see Defining and Configuring an Attribute Relationship, and Configuring User-Defined Hierarchy Properties.